Fort Yellowstone, Wyoming – Preserving the First National Park

 Fort Yellowstone Cavalry 1903

-As a result, the park turned to the U.S. Army for help.
-In August 1886, men from Company M, First United States Cavalry, Fort Custer, Montana Territory under Captain Moses Harris came to Yellowstone to begin more than 30 years of military presence in the park.
+As a result, the park sought assistance from the U.S. Army.
+In August 1886, men from Company M of the First United States Cavalry, stationed at Fort Custer, Montana Territory, under Captain Moses Harris, arrived in Yellowstone to begin more than 30 years of military presence in the park.
 At first, the troops lived in temporary frame buildings at Camp Sheridan, established at the foot of the Mammoth Hot Springs Terraces.
 After enduring five cold, harsh winters, the cavalry realized there was no end in sight to this assignment.
 Therefore, in 1890, Congress appropriated $50,000 for a permanent post.

 Fort Yellowstone was completed by late 1891.
-As more troops were needed, additional buildings were constructed, including officers’ quarters, a guardhouse, headquarters, stables, barracks for the enlisted men, and non-commissioned officers’ quarters.
+Additional buildings were constructed as troop levels increased, including officers’ quarters, a guardhouse, headquarters, stables, barracks for enlisted men, and noncommissioned officers’ quarters.

 In the winter of 1894, soldiers caught the notorious poacher Ed Howell killing buffalo.
-Because no laws existed to prosecute Howell, public indignation caused Congress to pass the Lacey Act to protect Yellowstone National Park’s birds and animals and punish crimes in the park.
+Because no laws existed to prosecute Howell, public indignation prompted Congress to enact the Lacey Act to protect Yellowstone National Park’s birds and animals and to punish crimes committed within the park.

-In 1903, a building was constructed to serve as the headquarters for the Army Corps of Engineers tasked with building and maintaining Yellowstone’s roads and bridges.
-During their tenure, they constructed over 400 miles of roads as well as building a hydroelectric power plant, which provided electricity for the fort’s buildings, and developing a water system.
+In 1903, a building was constructed to serve as the headquarters for the Army Corps of Engineers, which was tasked with building and maintaining Yellowstone’s roads and bridges.
+During their tenure, they constructed over 400 miles of roads, a hydroelectric power plant that provided electricity for the fort’s buildings, and a water system.

 The old bachelors' quarters at Fort Yellowstone now serves as a visitor's center.

-The old bachelors’ quarters at Fort Yellowstone now serves as a visitor’s center, by Carol Highsmith.
+The old bachelor’s quarters at Fort Yellowstone now serve as a visitor center, as documented by Carol Highsmith.

-In 1910, at the height of the Army’s presence in Yellowstone, there were 324 soldiers stationed here – plus some families and numerous civilian employees.
+In 1910, at the height of the Army’s presence in Yellowstone, 324 soldiers—plus some families and numerous civilian employees—were stationed here.
 These troops staffed Fort Yellowstone and were stationed throughout the park in small details at various outposts.

 Ranger in front of one of the backcountry cabins.